Extended formulations, non-negative factorizations and randomized communication protocols: Examples

-\begin{ex} Assume that $n$ is even and let $P$ denote the perfect matching polytope of the complete graph $K^n$ with vertex set $[n]$, see Section~\ref{sec:pm_polytope}.
+Assume that $n$ is even and let $P$ denote the perfect matching polytope of the complete graph $K^n$ with vertex set $[n]$, see Section~\ref{sec:pm_polytope}.
 The (non-trivial part of the) slack matrix of $P$ has one column per perfect matching $M$, and its rows correspond to odd sets $U \subseteq [n]$.
-The entry for a pair $(U,M)$ is $|\delta(U) \cap M| - 1$ (recall that $\delta(U)$ denotes the set of edges that have one endpoint in $U$ and the other endpoint in $\bar U$, the complement of $U$).
+The entry for a pair $(U,M)$ is $|\delta(U) \cap M| - 1$ (recall that $\delta(U)$ denotes the set of edges that have one endpoint in $U$ and the other endpoint in $\overline U$, the complement of $U$).

 We describe a randomized protocol for computing the slack matrix in expectation, of complexity at most $(1/2 + \varepsilon)n$, where $\varepsilon > 0$ can be made as small as desired by taking $n$ large.
 First, Bob finds an $(n/2)$-subset $X \subseteq [n]$ that is compatible with his matching $M$, and tells the name of this subset to Alice, see Lemma \ref{lem:pm_cover}.
-Then Alice checks which of $X$ and $\bar{X}$ contains the least number of vertices of her odd set $U$.
+Then Alice checks which of $X$ and $\overline{X}$ contains the least number of vertices of her odd set $U$.
 Without loss of generality, assume it is $X$.
-She picks a vertex $u$ of $U \cap X$ uniformly at random and send its name to Bob.
+If $U \cap X = \varnothing$ then, because $U \subseteq \bar{X}$ and $X$ is compatible with $M$, Alice can correctly infer that the slack is $|U| - 1$, and outputs this number.
+Otherwise, she picks a vertex $u$ of $U \cap X$ uniformly at random and send its name to Bob.
 He replies by sending the name of $u'$, the mate of $u$ in the matching $M$.
 Alice then checks whether $u'$ is in $U$ or not.
 If $u'$ is not in $U$, then she outputs $|U| - 1$.
 Otherwise $u'$ is in $U$, and she outputs $|U| - 1 - 2|U \cap X|$.
-Telling the name of $X$ can be done in at most $n/2 + \lg \sqrt{n} + \lg \lg n + O(1)$ bits.
+Telling the name of $X$ can be done in at most $n/2 + \lg \sqrt{n} + \lg \lg n + O(1)$ bits, see Lemma \ref{lem:pm_cover}.
 The extra amount of communication is $2 \lg n + O(1)$ bits.
 In total, at most $(1/2 + \varepsilon)n$ bits are exchanged, for $n$ sufficiently large ($\varepsilon > 0$ can be chosen arbitrarily).

 Now, we check that the protocol correctly computes the slack matrix of the perfect matching polytope.
-Letting $E[U]$ denote the edges of the complete graph with both endpoints in $U$, the expected value output by Alice is
+Letting $E[U]$ denote the edges of the complete graph with both endpoints in $U$, the expected value output by Alice (in the case $U \cap X \neq \varnothing$) is